‘Sports Illustrated’ Model Samantha Hoopes Blows A Kiss In Skimpy Tiger Print Bikini On Instagram

 Sports Illustrated Swimsuit Issue is gearing up to release its 2019 edition in about two months by keeping its Instagram followers interested with steamy sneak peeks of what’s to come.
 On Thursday, the magazine took to the popular social media platform to share a sizzling Boomerang featuring Samantha Hoopes in a barely-there bikini that puts her killer curves on full display.

 In the clip in question, the 28-year-old swimsuit model is featured in black and red-orange tiger print two-piece bikini, consisting of a straight-cut top with two thin straps that go over the model’s shoulders, helping draw attention to her voluptuous cleavage.
-She teamed it with a pair of skimpy bottoms that are positioned high on Hoopes’ frame, accentuating her wide hips, small waist and incredibly toned abs.
+She teamed it with a pair of skimpy bottoms that are positioned high on Hoopes’ frame, accentuating her wide hips, small waist, and incredibly toned abs.

 The Pennsylvania native is wearing her blonde hair swept to the side and down in straight strands that fall over her right shoulders and onto her chest.
 The Boomerang shows the model blowing a kiss at the onlooker, showing the the movement as she takes her right hand to her lips and then out, in a loop.
 She appears to be wearing light, natural-colored makeup that highlights her fresh face.